-The denunciation will only have effect as regards the State which has notified it.
+The denunciation shall have effect only as regards the State which has notified it.
 The Convention shall remain in force for the other Contracting States.

-The Ministry of Foreign Affairs of the Netherlands shall give notice to the States referred to in Article 10, and to the States which have acceded in accordance with Article 12, of the following:
+The Ministry of Foreign Affairs of the Netherlands shall give notice to the States referred to in Article 16, and to the States which have acceded in accordance with Article 18, of the following –

-b) the signatures and ratifications referred to in Article 10;
+a) the signatures and ratifications referred to in Article 16;

-c) the date on which the present Convention enters into force in accordance with the first paragraph of Article 11;
+b) the date on which the present Convention enters into force in accordance with the first paragraph of Article 17;

-d) the accessions and objections referred to in Article 12 and the date on which such accessions take effect;
+c) the accessions referred to in Article 18 and the dates on which they take effect;

-e) the extensions referred to in Article 13 and the date on which they take effect;
+d) the extensions referred to in Article 19 and the dates on which they take effect;

 In witness whereof the undersigned, being duly authorised thereto, have signed the present Convention.

-Done at The Hague the 5th October 1961, in French and in English, the French text prevailing in case of divergence between the two texts, in a single copy which shall be deposited in the archives of the Government of the Netherlands, and of which a certified copy shall be sent, through the diplomatic channel, to each of the States represented at the Ninth Session of the Hague Conference on Private International Law and also
+Done at The Hague, on the 25th day of November, 1965, in the English and French languages, both texts being equally authentic, in a single copy which shall be deposited in the archives of the Government of the Netherlands, and of which a certified copy shall be sent, through the diplomatic channel, to each of the States represented at the Tenth Session of the Hague Conference on Private International Law.